 NatWest mortgages are available to over 18s.
 Your home or property may be repossessed if you do not keep up repayments on your mortgage.
 The content on this page is guidance only and does not constitute advice.

-Mortgage equity (sometimes called home equity) is the value of your home minus any remaining capital you owe on your mortgage.
+Home equity (sometimes referred to as mortgage equity or house equity) is the value of your home minus any remaining capital you owe on your mortgage.
 Put simply, equity is the amount of your home you own.

-To calculate how much equity is in your home you can use our mortgage equity calculator.
+To calculate how much equity is in your home you can use our home equity calculator.

 Here's an example;